Hybrid Encryption with Certified Deletion in Preprocessing Model: Introduction

 \section{Introduction}

-Consider the scenario that Alice is outsourcing a file to Bob, and at a later time requires Bob to delete the file.
-Achieving guarantee for Alice that the Bob has actually deleted the file is impossible if only classical information is used because digital data can be perfectly copied.
-By leveraging quantum information, the no-cloning theorem~\cite{dieks1982communication, wootters1982single, park1970concept} enabled Broadbent and Islam (BI)~\cite{broadbent2020quantum} to propose an elegant solution to this problem, known as {\em certified deletion} \cite{unruh2015revocable}.
-BI's scheme is a shared-key encryption scheme with \emph{information-theoretic security} that allows Bob to make an exclusive choice: either (i) delete the ciphertext and produce a \emph{certificate of deletion} which, when verified by Alice, guarantees that the file is information-theoretically removed from Bob’s view, or (ii) decrypt the ciphertext and learn the plaintext—but \emph{not both}.
-The scheme is particularly attractive because it employs \emph{Wiesner coding} \cite{wiesner1983conjugate}, a quantum encoding technique closely related to the BB84 quantum key distribution (QKD) protocol of Bennett and Brassard~\cite{bennett2014quantum}, and so is implementable using today’s quantum technology \cite{tomamichel2012tight,bacco2013experimental, diamanti2016practical,hayashi2006practical}.
-The scheme however is one-time and, similar to one-time-pad \cite{6620718,shannon1949mathematical}, fresh new shared key must be used for each message.
+Consider the scenario that Alice is outsourcing an encrypted file to Bob, and at a later time requires Bob to delete the file.
+Achieving a guarantee for Alice that Bob has actually deleted the file is impossible using only classical information, because digital data can be copied perfectly, making it vulnerable to future key leakage or to attacks on the encryption scheme.
+By leveraging quantum information, in particular the no-cloning theorem~\cite{dieks1982communication, wootters1982single, park1970concept}, Broadbent and Islam (BI)~\cite{broadbent2020quantum} proposed an elegant solution to this problem, known as encryption with {\em certified deletion} \cite{unruh2015revocable}.
+BI's scheme is a symmetric-key encryption scheme with \emph{information-theoretic security} that allows Bob to make one of two mutually exclusive choices: either (i) delete the ciphertext and produce a \emph{certificate of deletion} which, when verified by Alice, guarantees that the file is information-theoretically removed from Bob’s view, or (ii) decrypt the ciphertext and learn the plaintext, but \emph{not both}.
+The scheme is particularly attractive because it employs \emph{Wiesner coding} \cite{wiesner1983conjugate}, a quantum encoding technique closely related to the BB84 quantum key distribution (QKD) protocol of Bennett and Brassard~\cite{bennett2014quantum}, making it implementable using today’s quantum technology \cite{tomamichel2012tight,bacco2013experimental, diamanti2016practical, hayashi2006practical}.
+The BI scheme, however, is one-time and, similar to the OTP~\cite{ shannon1949mathematical}, requires a fresh key to be generated by Alice and sent to Bob for each encryption, with secret-key length at least the message length, plus additional overhead required for the quantum encoding and deletion verification.

-Hiroka et al. proposed \emph{public-key encryption with certified deletion (PKE-CD)} \cite{hiroka2021quantum}, which replaces the shared secret key in the BI scheme with a public–private key pair for Bob.
-This eliminates the need for Alice and Bob to establish shared secrets before each message, enabling standard public-key infrastructure.
-Specifically, Alice generates a fresh one-time secret key for the BI (SKE-with-certified-deletion) scheme, encrypts the message under this key, and sends the resulting BI ciphertext together with an encryption of the one-time secret key under Bob’s public key.
-This, however, comes at the cost of weakening the adversarial model, in that deletion security is guaranteed only against a \emph{computationally bounded} adversary.
-Following this work, two other PKE-CD schemes were proposed~\cite{bartusek2023cryptography,hiroka2024certified} that strengthen deletion security to \emph{certified everlasting security} \cite{unruh2013everlasting,bartusek2023cryptography,hiroka2024certified}, where the adversary is assumed computationally bounded before it outputs a valid deletion certificate, but can be computationally unbounded after the certificate is verified.